What to know before upgrading

-There are no breaking changes for end users of dbt.
+There are no breaking changes for code in dbt projects and packages.
 We are committed to providing backwards compatibility for all versions 1.x.
 If you encounter an error upon upgrading, please let us know by opening an issue.

 For maintainers of adapter plugins